paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: com.hazelcast.jet:hazelcast-jet  0.5
- - a level        1 dependency among 7 (possibly transitive) uses

-2017-12-06 15:29  0.5.1
+   - a level 1 dependencies among 7 (possibly transitive) uses 2017-12-06 15:29  0.5.1
 2017-11-16 08:36  0.5 ***

 ========================================================================
 Presently in use: com.hazelcast.jet:hazelcast-jet  0.6-SNAPSHOT
- - a level        4 dependency among 7 (possibly transitive) uses

-2017-12-06 15:29  0.5.1
+   - a level 4 dependencies among 7 (possibly transitive) uses 2017-12-06 15:29  0.5.1
 2017-11-16 08:36  0.5
 2017-06-14 08:29  0.4